cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 The [`DAppAddressRelay`](../rollups-apis/json-rpc/relays/relays.md) contract provides the critical information (the dApp's address) that the voucher creation process needs to function correctly.
 Without this relay mechanism, the off-chain part of the dApp wouldn't know its own on-chain address, making it impossible to create valid vouchers for withdrawals.

 :::note
-Run `cartesi address-book` to get the address of the `EtherPortal` and `DAppAddressRelay` contract.
+Run `cartesi address-book` to get the addresses of the `EtherPortal` and `DAppAddressRelay` contracts.
 Save these as consts in the `index.ts` file.
 :::

 ```typescript